contagon/handbook/handbook/32-repentance-and-membership-councils.md

 Persons who previously received the temple endowment and were readmitted by baptism and confirmation can receive their priesthood and temple blessings only through the ordinance of restoration of blessings (see [Doctrine and Covenants 109:21](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/109.21?lang=eng#p21)).
 They are not ordained to priesthood offices or endowed again.
 These blessings are restored through the ordinance.
 Brethren are restored to their former priesthood office, except the office of Seventy, bishop, or patriarch.

 Only the First Presidency can approve the performance of the ordinance of restoration of blessings.
 They will not consider an application for this ordinance sooner than one year after the person is readmitted by baptism and confirmation.
-The bishop or stake president applies for a restoration of blessings through the Leader and Clerk Resources system.
+The bishop or stake president applies for a restoration of blessings through LCR.

 If the First Presidency approves the restoration of blessings, they assign a General Authority or the stake president to interview the person.
 If the person is worthy, this leader performs the ordinance to restore the person’s blessings.